-With all this internal turmoil going on survivors are faced with dealing with family, friends, associates and the public in general over the long haul.
+With all this internal turmoil going on, survivors are faced with dealing with family, friends, associates, and the public in general over the long haul.
 This factor cannot be avoided.

 Compounding this situation, individuals offer long-standing platitudes like “time heals all wound,” “you will get over this,” “you will find someone else” or “put your trust in GOD,” among others.
-These statements do not calm the immediate anguish and generally make things worse . . . not better.
+These statements do not calm the immediate anguish and generally make things worse . . .
+Not better.
 Most folks (even some of my closest friends) began to distance themselves and in time some just vanished.

 Suicide comes with the built-in belief that it might be contagious.
 There are slants on that theme that are persuasive, but I have found most or misguided.
 There exist studies that lean to genetics, educational guidance, environment, and encounters.
 In the final analysis, no one truly knows.
 The research continues, none-the-less.
 Suicide has occurred throughout recorded history.
-If I were told the complete causative details leading up to the event, I would be able to digest it.
+If I were told the complete causative details leading up to the event, I would not be able to digest it.

 While expected help did not materialize, other folks I hardly even knew, stepped up to the line and became involved in meaningful ways.
-Several have continued and I am now closing on two decades.
+Several have continued, and I am now closing on two decades.

 Another common topic centers on the idea . . .
 Survivors do not know how to go about finding help.

 While there are books on the subject and various crisis counseling therapies available, most lack that special touch that can be provided by someone who has actually experienced this dilemma.
-Through study and research one can know a lot about a subject, but knowing it first hand is another thing.
+Through study and research, one can know a lot about a subject, but knowing it first hand is another thing.

 On a personal note: I was reminded during these discussions of how much is lost without visual learning.
 There is something about seeing inflicted grief that penetrates the hardest of hearts in ways a word can never do.
 Writings invariably fall short.

 Another topic offered was the desire not to get stuck and subsequently the desire not to stay stuck.
-The topic of “stuck” comes in many flavors.
+The theme of “stuck” comes in many flavors.
 In the beginning, a survivor might better be described as frozen or as one survivor I recall expressed it as “petrified.”
 Being stuck is real and can decimate the remainder of your life.